 Food is something that dogs value extremely highly.
 When your dog is eating do not go near them, just leave them to finish their meal or treat.
-Definitely do not touch a dog you do not know when they are eating.
+Definitely, do not touch a dog you do not know when they are eating.
 Some dogs are perfectly happy to be approached when eating but it’s just not worth the risk.

-Recognising threatening body language
+Recognizing threatening body language

-A great way to stay safe around dogs is to learn to recognise their body language in order to determine how they are feeling.
+A great way to stay safe around dogs is to learn to recognize their body language in order to determine how they are feeling.
 However, learning how to interpret a dog’s body language takes time, if you are ever unsure about a dog stay away from them.

 Owners can usually read their own dog’s body language really well and can tell when they are uncomfortable.
 Dogs that are in a calm state will have a relaxed body, their mouth may be open slightly but not tense and they may have a relaxed tail or it could be wagging gently.
 Their ears will not be up, down or pinned back but in a natural position for the breed of dog.

-There are a two main types of aggression in dogs, fearful and dominant.
+There are two main types of aggression in dogs, fearful and dominant.
 Fearful aggressive dogs can be very dangerous and should be taken as seriously as overly dominant dogs.
-When they are really scared they may be prepared to fight for their life, and this makes them very unpredictable.
+When they are really scared they may be prepared to fight for their lives, and this makes them very unpredictable.
 Fearful dogs may not always give an obvious warning, so understanding their body language is crucial.
-They may display any of the following body language – ears pinned back, hackles raised, pupils dilated, noise wrinkled or even showing their teeth a little.
+They may display any of the following body languages – ears pinned back, hackles raised, pupils dilated, noise wrinkled or even showing their teeth a little.
 Their body may also be crouching low to the ground with their head bowed down.

 Dominant aggressive dogs can be very intimidating.
 They feel that they have to show that they are dominant over other dogs and sometimes even people.
 Their body language is completely different.
 Their body will appear stiff, their legs firm and planted in the ground.
 They may be leaning forward and displaying their teeth with their hackles raised.
 They may also have a wrinkled nose, have their ears forward and be looking right at whatever they see as the threat.